draftdev/startup-marketing-checklist/marketing-checklist.md

   - [ ] [Recurpost](https://recurpost.com/)

 - [ ] Join Facebook and Linkedin groups where your product might be beneficial.
+- [ ] Send exclusive offers to LinkedIn/Facebook Group owners.
 - [ ] Join Twitter chats related to your industry/product.
 - [ ] Show what happening "behind the scenes" at your project on social media (eg: pictures of your workspace, in-development features, etc.).
 - [ ] Build/update publishing calendar for social media.
+- [ ] Post blog posts from your blog (or partners' blogs).
+- [ ] Give early users discounts for taking pics with your product.

 ### Public Relations

+> _The art of publicity is a black art; but it has come to stay, and every year adds to its potency._ – Thomas Paine

 - [ ] Ask bloggers with list articles to add your site to their content.
 - [ ] Reach out to small business journals, reporters, bloggers.
 Inform and ask for coverage.